 At this time, the principal Confederate military post in east Florida is dubbed “Camp Finegan” to honor the state’s highest-ranking officer.
 It is about seven miles west of Jacksonville, south of the rail line near modern Marietta.

 In 1863, Finegan complains of the large quantity of rum making its way from the West Indies into Florida.
 Smugglers are buying it in Cuba for a mere seventeen cents per gallon, only to sell it in the blockaded state for twenty-five dollars per gallon.
 He urges Governor John Milton to confiscate the “vile article” and destroy it before it can impact army and civilian morals.

-In February 1864, General P. G. T. Beauregard begins rushing reinforcements to Finegan after Confederate officials become aware of a build-up of Federal troops in the occupied city of Jacksonville.
-As Florida is a vital supply route and source of beef to the other southern states, they can not allow it to fall completely into Union hands.
+In February 1864, General P. G. T. Beauregard begins rushing reinforcements to Finegan after Confederate officials become aware of a build-up of Union Army troops in the occupied city of Jacksonville.
+As Florida is a vital supply route and source of beef to the other southern states, they cannot allow it to fall completely into Union hands.

 On February 20, 1864, Finegan stops a Union Army advance from Jacksonville under General Truman Seymour that is intent upon capturing the state capitol at Tallahassee.
 Their two armies clash at the Battle of Olustee, where Finegan’s men defeat the Union Army and force them to flee back beyond the St. Johns River.
 Critics have faulted Finegan for failing to exploit his victory by pursuing his retreating enemy, contenting himself by salvaging their arms and ammunition from the battlefield.
 His victory, however, is one rare bright spot in an otherwise gloomy year for the dying Confederacy.